lennonc1atwit/SFML-sorting-visuialization/README.md

 A tool written in c++ uisng SFML and ImGui used to visuialize sorting algorithms

 Dependicies used
-  -OpenGL
+  - OpenGL
-  -SFML 2.5
+  - SFML 2.5
-  -ImGui SFML
+  - ImGui SFML
-  -ImGui
+  - ImGui

 The program displays the sorting arrays state in the window and handles user input via ImGui.
 A sperate thread is used to control the actual sorting algorithm, currently only Insertion Sort and Selection Sort are implmented but I plan to add more in the future.